-Any member of the University community may provide information against a student alleging an infraction of University policies or regulations by a written or verbal complaint to the Director of Academic Services, the SPGS Dean, or the Dean's designee.
-If warranted, the Dean or his/her designee will conduct an investigation.
+Any member of the University community may provide information against a student alleging an infraction of University policies or regulations by a written or verbal complaint to the Dean or the Assistant Dean.
+If warranted, the Dean or Assistant Dean will conduct an investigation.